Maximum-Variance-Reduction Stratification for Improved Subsampling: Maximum-Variance-Reduction Stratification

-Stratification intervals is another important aspect of the proposed stratification scheme.
-We begin by examining the impact of the number of strata on the estimator $\htheta_{n}^{\str}$.
-Let $A'_j,j=1,...,k'$ ($k'>k$) be a further partition upon the partition $A_j,j=1,...,k$, and define $S'_A=j\mathbb{I}_{A'_j}(S)$.
-Similar to \eqref{diff}, we see that the asymptotic covariance matrix of the estimator $\htheta_n^{\str'}$ is smaller than that of $\htheta_n^{\str}$, and the difference between their asymptotic covariance is
+The choice of stratification intervals is another critical component of the proposed stratification scheme.
+We begin by examining the impact of the number of strata on the resulting estimator.
+Let $\{A'_j\}_{j=1}^{k'}$ (where $k'>k$) denote a refinement of the partition $\{A_j\}_{j=1}^{k}$, and let $\htheta_n^{\str'}$ represent the estimator derived from this finer stratification.
+Analogous to \eqref{diff}, the asymptotic covariance matrix of $\htheta_n^{\str'}$, denoted as $n^{-1}\V_{N}^{\str'}$, is smaller than that of $\htheta_n^{\str}$, and it can be shown that

-Detailed derivation of the above result is provided in Section~\ref{pf.diff.2} of the appendix.
+where $S'_A=j\mathbb{I}_{A'_j}(S)$ is a discrete random variable.
+A detailed derivation of this result is provided in Section~\ref{pf.diff.2} of the supplementary material.

-The above result indicates that further dividing a stratum can further reduce the asymptotic variance.
-Therefore, the optimal number of strata $k$ equals the subsample size $n$, with a single sample taken from each stratum.
-Since the subsample size in stratum $j$ is $n_j=\lfloor n\Pi_j+0.5\rfloor$, the optimal stratification requires $\lfloor n\Pi_j+0.5\rfloor=1$ for $j=1,\dots,n$.
-Note that this scheme converts subsampling with replacement into subsampling without replacement.
+This result implies that refining a stratum further reduces the asymptotic variance.
+Consequently, the optimal number of strata $k$ is equal to the subsample size $n$, with a single sample drawn from each stratum.
+Given that the subsample size in stratum $j$ is $n_j=\lfloor n\Pi_j+0.5\rfloor$, optimal stratification requires that $\lfloor n\Pi_j+0.5\rfloor=1$ for all $j=1,\dots,n$.
+Notably, this scheme transforms subsampling with replacement into subsampling without replacement.

-The above optimal stratification can be achieved by sorting the observations according to $\{S_i\}_{i=1}^N$, partitioning the sorted data into $n$ strata $A_j$, $j=1,\dots,n$, such that $\Q_N(S\in A_j)=\frac{1}{n}$, and then selecting one observation from each stratum according to the sampling probabilities $\{\pi_i/\Pi_j\}_{i\in I_j}$.
-This implementation requires the ranking of all observations, which has a time complexity of $O(N\log N)$.
-Note that the time complexity of the other steps in subsampling and estimating is $O(N)$, so the overall time complexity is $O(N\log N)$.
-While this log-linear time complexity is acceptable for many practical applications, we show that it can be further reduced without significantly sacrificing the estimation efficiency.
+This optimal stratification can be achieved by sorting the observations based on $\{S_i\}_{i=1}^N$, partitioning the sorted data into $n$ strata $\{A_j\}_{j=1}^n$ such that $\Q_N(S\in A_j)=n^{-1}$, and subsequently selecting one observation from each stratum according to the sampling distribution $\{\pi_i/\Pi_j\}_{i\in I_j}$.
+This implementation requires sorting all observations according to $\{S_i\}_{i=1}^N$ and determining partitions according to $\{\pi_i\}_{i=1}^N$, resulting in a time complexity of $O(N\log N)$.
+While log-linear complexity is acceptable for many practical applications, we demonstrate that it can be reduced further without significantly sacrificing estimation efficiency.